olmar/olehmarshev.com/content/blog/unit-testing-vs-design-by-contract-.md

 For now I want to emphasize just two points:

 * Bad customer experience.
-Assertions and invariants tends to be happen not in development environment.
+Assertions and invariants tends to be happen not in development environment but somewhere next in continuous delivery pipeline.
 * From technical perspective refactoring is hardly possible.
 Getting feedback about changes made to the system tends to be happen not in development environment also.

 On the contrary, I want to know about how changes affect system in the Work-In-Progress stage.